Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Frontier detection

 \subsubsection{Handling of graph optimization events}

-When graph SLAM performs optimization, a new solution is produced for poses of all graph members.
+When graph SLAM performs optimization, a new solution is produced for poses of all graph nodes.
 For frontier detection, this means that the submap poses have changed.
 This invalidates the global bounding boxes of submaps and the entire global frontier, all of which has to be recomputed in \autoref{alg:handle_optimization_update}.
-However, advantage is taken of the fact that the local frontiers have already been computed for all submaps, so all that needs to be done is to re-project the local frontier points to the global coordinate system $g$ and re-test them.
+However, advantage is taken of the fact that the local frontiers have already been computed for all submaps, so all that needs to be done is to re-transform the local frontier points to the global coordinate system $g$ and re-test them.

-The global bounding boxes are recomputed in \crefrange{algline:bounding_boxes_recomputation_begin}{algline:bounding_boxes_recomputation_end}, while the rest of \autoref{alg:handle_optimization_update} recomputes the global frontier similarly to \autoref{alg:handle_submap_update}: each local frontier point is re-projected according to the corresponding new global submap pose (\autoref{algline:optimization_projecting_points}) and the stabbing query test against the intersecting submaps is performed (\autoref{algline:optimization_retesting}).
-If the stabbing query test is passed, the re-projected and re-tested frontier point is inserted into the new global frontier set (\autoref{algline:optimization_insert_into_new_global_frontier}).
+The global bounding boxes of submaps are recomputed in \crefrange{algline:bounding_boxes_recomputation_begin}{algline:bounding_boxes_recomputation_end}, while the rest of \autoref{alg:handle_optimization_update} recomputes the global frontier similarly to \autoref{alg:handle_submap_update} using \autoref{alg:testandaddtoglobalfrontier_proc}: each local frontier point is re-transformed according to the corresponding new global submap pose and re-tested.
+If the stabbing query test is passed, the frontier point is inserted into the new global frontier set.

-Note that during re-testing, it is advisable to first try testing against the failing submap hint, if it exists (comment in \crefrange{algline:hint_comment_1}{algline:hint_comment_2}).
-This speeds up rejection of points which fail the test by first testing against the same submap which caused the same local frontier point to fail the test earlier.
-Even though recomputing the entire global frontier in \autoref{alg:handle_optimization_update} is certainly not a computationally lightweight operation, it is still more efficient than any other non-submap aware approach which would require iterating through the entire reassembled global map, and thus have a time complexity proportional to the \emph{area} of the global map.
+During re-testing of a frontier point against all submaps in the set of intersecting submaps, it is advisable to first try testing against the submap stored in the failing submap hint, if it exists (comment in \autoref{alg:testandaddtoglobalfrontier_proc}, \autoref{algline:hint_comment}).
+This speeds up rejection of points which fail the test by first testing against the same submap which caused the local frontier point to fail the test earlier.

+Recomputing the entire global frontier in \autoref{alg:handle_optimization_update} is not a computationally lightweight operation.
+However, it is more efficient than a non-submap aware approach that would require iterating through the reassembled global map with time complexity proportional to the \emph{area} of the global map.
 Recomputing the global frontier in \autoref{alg:handle_optimization_update} has the time complexity proportional to the \emph{perimeter} of local frontiers.